The IC-VCM’s Core Carbon Principles

 Market players who are committed to achieving real climate impact and want to avoid reputational risk and wasted spend must conduct project-level due diligence.
 Beyond the binary CCP approval, carbon credit ratings give a nuanced insight into multiple aspects of quality at the level of individual projects.

-CCPs and Sylvera ratings are complementary, not redundant
+CCPs and Sylvera ratings are complementary, rather than overlapping

 “One positive outcome would be a race to the top, where companies are competing not only for robust disclosure, but robust practices.” — Annette Nazareth, IC-VCM Chair